prijwal/Computer-network-question/What happen when you search google.com on your browser.md

 ## Protocol deciding

-If we do not mention the protocol the browser its preloaded HSTS ( HTTP strict transport security ) list.
+If we do not mention the protocol then the browser check in its preloaded HSTS ( HTTP strict transport security ) list.
 If searched website is in the list then browser use HTTPS ( port no. 443 ) protocol else it will use HTTP ( port no. 80 ).

 Now we know that